choeffer/360pibot/docs/install.rst

 theme is from `Read the Docs`_ where also the documentation is hosted.
 Therefore, two more modules are needed for beeing able to build or extend/modify the documentation.
 How to use Sphinx is not part of this documentation.
-But there are good introductions and tutorials which provide a good starting point, see docs1_ , docs2_ , docs3_ and docs4_ .
+But there are good introductions and tutorials available which provide a good starting point, see docs1_ , docs2_ , docs3_ and docs4_ .

 .. note::